shivenshukla/budget-manager/README.md

 - As a user, I want to be able to view the total dollar amount of expense/income in my budget
 - As a user, I want to be able to save my budget to file
 - As a user, I want to be able to load my budget from file

+## Phase 4: Task 2

+I chose to test and design a robust class in my model package.
+Entry and its subclasses, Expense and Income, are robust.
+Specifically, the constructor will throw an exception if it is called with a negative value for the amount or an empty string for the description.